touchsung/skin-x-test/README.md

 # Project Overview

-- This project includes a server folder built with Nest.ts and a frontend folder built with React.ts.
+This project includes a backend folder built with Nest.ts and a frontend folder built with React.ts.
 The development environment is containerized using Docker, allowing for easy setup and deployment.

 ## Getting Started